rohanmadhale/Python-Portfolio-Optimisation/README.md

 ## Procedure
 1. Get historical data using *historical_data.ipynb*
+    * it
-2. Create master dataset using *data_preparation.ipynb*
+3. Create master dataset using *data_preparation.ipynb*
-3. Optimize portfolio for desired amount using *portfolio_optimisation.ipynb*
+4. Optimize portfolio for desired amount using *portfolio_optimisation.ipynb*